What is a mantra?

 We can read a lot about the meaning of mantras, but we only really understand them when we work with them and experience their effectiveness in everyday life.

-Why does our mind have to be cleaned?
+Why does our mind need to be purified?

-If we put ourselves in the observer role and pay attention to what we're thinking, we realize that our minds are constantly chattering.
+If we take on the role of observer and pay attention to what we think, we realize that our mind is constantly chattering.
 This is also called Monkey Mind.

-We have a lot to do every day and our mind has to process a flood of information every day.
-Even though we see this as normal and a habit for us, it is pure stress for our mind.
+We have a lot to do every day and our minds have to process a flood of information every day.
+Even if we see this as normal and it is a habit for us, it is pure stress for our mind.
 Because everything we absorb (read and hear) interacts with us (with our energy field).

-We can use mantras to slow down mental peak performance, to bring multitasking into monotasking and to balance out the chaos of thoughts.
+In order to reduce peak mental performance, turn multitasking into monotasking and balance the chaos of thoughts, we can use mantras.

-Mantras serve the purpose of letting us focus on one thing.
-Here it is focusing on a word or phrase.
-Because by constantly repeating a sentence or word, we calm our thoughts, our mind.
+Mantras serve the purpose of making us concentrate on one thing.
+Here it is the focus on a word or a sentence.
+Because by constantly repeating a sentence or word, we calm our thoughts and our spirit.

-Once the ghost tries to distract us, we get bogged down.
-This happens very often in the beginning, because the mind is used to wanting/having to think about many things.
-It's so trained, so it's the mind's habit.
+As soon as the mind tries to distract us, we get confused.
+This happens very often in the beginning because the mind is used to wanting/having to think about a lot of things.
+He is so trained and therefore it is the habit of the mind.

-When our thoughts are calmed, we begin to relax.
-In relaxation we can regenerate and recharge our batteries.
-The life energy gets deep into our being due to deep breathing.
-If we do the mantra practice regularly, we promote deep breathing, which is an important part of our health.
+If our thoughts are calmed down, we begin to relax.
+When we relax we can regenerate and recharge our batteries.
+The life energy reaches deep into our being through deep breathing.
+If we practice mantras regularly, we promote deep breathing, which is an important part of our health.

 With deep breathing we begin to perceive ourselves, how we feel, what needs and desires we have.
 This is important so that we don't get lost in the hustle and bustle of everyday life.

-Furthermore, of course, each mantra has its own potency.
-There are protective mantras, mantras to activate the self-healing powers, Bija mantras, mantras of Indian deities, mantras to connect with inner wisdom, mantras to overcome fears and much more.
+Furthermore, each mantra naturally has its own effectiveness.
+There are protective mantras, mantras to activate self-healing powers, Bija mantras, mantras of Indian deities, mantras to connect with inner wisdom, mantras to overcome fears and much more.

-In order to find the right mantra for you, it is important to know what I want to achieve for myself with the mantra.
+In order to find the right mantra for yourself, it is important to know what I want to achieve for myself with the mantra.

 For example:

-It makes sense to use the mantra daily.
-In this way, the energy field receives light-filled impulses every day.
-Practicing every day will become a new habit you have grown fond of and will not want to be without.
+It makes sense to use the mantra every day.
+In this way, the energy field receives light impulses every day.
+Practicing it every day will become a new, cherished habit that you won't want to miss.

-Many years ago I was led to mantras by two Buddhist women.
-It is light-filled nourishment and is simply good for you.
-If you want to learn more about me and my work, then take a look at my website. www.wegezudmeinherzen.de
+Many years ago I was guided to mantras by two Buddhist women.
+It is a light food and is simply good for you.
+If you want to find out more about me and my work, then take a look at my website. www.wegezudeinemherzen.de

 Ute Freyaldenhoven